-Total revenue from operating activities was 11% lower (\$1,411,047) compared to last year.
-Revenue from fundraising activities was 10% higher than last year due to an increase in bequest income received.
-Bequest income was above the historical average annual donation, and this source of income continues to vary from year to year as evident between 2015 (\$1,821,083) and 2014 (\$799,029).
-Revenue from other operating activities was 25% lower than last year due to decreased funding grants from Department of Health to conduct Healthier Workplace Support Service campaign and the end of the Smarter than Smoking grant.
+Total revenue from operating activities was 32% higher (\$3,791,512) compared to last year.
+Revenue from fundraising activities was 74% higher than last year due to a significant individual bequest received for \$6.2m.
+Bequest income was well above the historical average annual donation, and this source of income continues to vary from year to year as evident between 2016 (\$7,065,265) and 2015 (\$1,821,083).
+Revenue from other operating activities was 10% lower than last year due to decreased external grants received.

-Charitable support from the general public continued to be strong in 2015 although bequest income fluctuates from year to year.
+Charitable support from the general public continued to be strong in 2016 although bequest income fluctuates from year to year.
 Income from non-bequest fundraising is obtained in an increasingly competitive charity climate.
 Fluctuations in the fundraising costs can sometimes occur when new funding initiatives are at a development stage and the benefits only become evident in the following year.

-Total operating expenditure was 18% lower (\$2,201,511) compared to last year due to decreased media activity conducted by the Healthy Lifestyle Promotion Service and the Healthier Workplace Support Service campaigns.
+Total operating expenditure was 9.5% lower (\$929,567) compared to last year due to decreased fundraising expenditure and decreased media activity conducted by external grants.